liqueurdetoile/fetch-mock-fixtures/readme.md

 const server = new Server();

-server._getFixtureParams = function () {
+server.getFixtureParams = function () {
   return require(`fixtures/${this.fixture}.fixture.js`).default
 }
 ```

-If you're not using webpack, you can also override the `_getFixtureParams` server's method to provide any finder to load the fixture file.
+You can affect any logic the `getFixtureParams` server's method to provide any finder to load the fixture file.

-#### Pure filesystem resolution
+#### Pure path resolution
 When not using pattern to analyze url, the server simply split the path and will look for a file named from the method used with `.fixture.js` as extension.

 For instance, `/api/v1/users/1` with GET method will resolve in `fixtures/api/v1/users/1/get.fixture.js` and `/users` with POST method will resolve in `fixtures/users/post.fixture.js`.